 If you have any questions please contact the Compliance Division at 858-586-2650 and ask for the inspector on duty.

-contact the Compliance Disvision at (858) 586-2650 or email@example.com.
+For more information on facility descriptions/exemptions, please contact the Compliance Division at (858) 586-2650 or email@example.com.

 You can mail your completed notifications to: